-Transition Transition from pre-school settings In the summer term, the SENCo and EYFS team leader visit our main feeder pre-schools, as well as making visits for any children with complex needs.
+Transition from pre-school settings

+In the summer term, the SENCo and EYFS team leader visit our main feeder pre-schools, as well as making visits for any children with complex needs.
 The SENCo liaises with both staff and parents to share information relating to pupils with SEN. Transition meetings take place for new intake children with complex needs.
-The new intake children attend school based learning sessions over a three-week period in the summer term, with the SENCo attending these to observe, assess and advise.
-Transition to junior settings The SENCo liaises often with the SENCos at local junior schools in order to ensure a smooth transition for children with SEN. Carefully planned transition work takes place for each child depending on their need.
+The new intake children attend school based learning sessions over a three-week period in the summer term, with the SENCo attending these to observe, assess and advise (paused due to COVID-19 hoping to restart 2023).

+Transition to junior settings

+The SENCo liaises often with the SENCos at local junior schools in order to ensure a smooth transition for children with SEN. Carefully planned transition work takes place for each child depending on their need.
 The SENCo from the receiving junior school is invited to attend the summer term One Planning meeting for Y2 pupils.
 All relevant SEN paperwork is passed on to junior school staff.

-Transition from class to class The SENCo informs class staff about children with SEN in their class and ensures that all paperwork and resources are updated and transferred.
-Please click here to return to the home page.
-Approach to teaching and learning All children have access to high quality teaching within the classroom.
+Transition from class to class

+The SENCo informs class staff about children with SEN in their class and ensures that all paperwork and resources are updated and transferred.
+Enhanced transition support is put in place for children who need it.

+Approach to teaching and learning

+All children have access to high quality teaching within the classroom.
 The delivery of the provision provided to children with SEN takes place mostly in the classroom and is the responsibility of the class teacher.
 Teachers plan appropriately differentiated work for children with SEN. For pupils with more complex needs, the class teacher continues to oversee and plan the provision in conjunction with the SENCo.
 In addition, the SENCo may request the involvement of external agencies such as Educational Psychologists, School Nurses, Speech Therapists and Community Paediatricians.
 Some of these children may require an entirely personalised approach including a personalised timetable and curriculum.

+Adaptations

-Adaptations We work hard to create an inclusive school community whereby all children, including those with SEN, are able to take part in all activities alongside their peers.
+We work hard to create an inclusive school community whereby all children, including those with SEN, are able to take part in all activities alongside their peers.
 Adaptations are made to both the physical and learning environments where necessary and appropriate.
 This may include changes such as coloured overlays, larger font, visual timetables, accessible toilets and changing tables.

 Reasonable adjustments are made by the school to ensure that all pupils with SEN are able to fully participate in their education and to enjoy the same experiences as their peers.